 Neurological or behavior changes:

 There are several maladies that can affect a pet’s neurological systems.
 Strokes, senility, and other diseases can cause a pet to become disoriented or show a drastic change in attitude.
 Pets that have behaved a particular way their entire life may suddenly change; while some afflictions may be part of the normal aging process and unavoidable, many issues can be diagnosed and treated.
 Irritability or aggression could be an indication of internal medical problems, and it is best to discuss even minor changes with your veterinarian.

 Thyroid disease affects cats and dogs differently.
-Affected felines usually have overactive thyroid, while a dog’s thyroid will tend to be underactive.
-Symptoms in both dogs and cats can vary widely, from a change in appetite and weight, to a change in your pet’s hair color or thickness.
+Affected felines usually have an overactive thyroid, while a dog’s thyroid will tend to be underactive.
+Symptoms in both dogs and cats can vary widely, from a change in appetite and weight to a change in your pet’s hair color or thickness.
 The most effective tool in diagnosing thyroid issues is a yearly thyroid test.
 More information on thyroid conditions in Cats or Dogs.

 The classic symptom of heart failure is a persistent cough, often accompanied by difficulty breathing.
-Additionally, pets with heart trouble will usually become easily fatigued, and may avoid exercise or play.
-A regularly scheduled visit with your veterinarian so they can listen to your pet’s heart will help to keep a close watch for signs of trouble.
+Additionally, pets with heart trouble will usually become easily fatigued and may avoid exercise or play.
+A regularly scheduled visit with your veterinarian, so they can listen to your pet’s heart, will help to keep a close watch for signs of trouble.

 Meet with a doctor for an initial exam.